 """)

-Embedding the parser in a script ββββββββββββββββββββββββββββββββ
+Embedding the parser in a script

 A parser is a simple Python object.
-This example show how to write a function that returns a parser.
-The parser can be applied to strings by simply calling the parser.
+This example show how to write a

 Writing SP grammars in Python: